johnsonjh/VEDIT/README.md

 device, usually a line printer.
 Be sure to have a list device configured and online if you need to examine the assembler output.

-*Be aware that TDL ZASM / PSA PASM makes minimal distinctions between non-fatal warnings and fatal errors in the build summary.
+*Be aware that TDL ZASM / PSA PASM make minimal distinctions between non-fatal warnings and fatal errors in the build summary.
 Some (non-fatal) errors currently occur and are not of major concern.
 Determining the actual error severity requires carefully examining